Elementor Free vs Elementor Pro: 16 Key Differences

 The Verdict

 Elementor is capable of providing nearly everything a page builder can provide.
 From theme builder, popup builder, WooCommerce builder, templates, amazing widgets, and so on.
-Also, it has a very intuitive user interface, the main reason why it’s hard to look away.

 You can use Elementor for free, but the free version of Elementor only allows you to touch the surface of Elementor.
 You need Elementor Pro to dive deeper into the Elementor ocean.